umhau/umhau.github.io/_posts/2021-8-24-vegan-dieselpunk.md

 - **motor** This is the thing that converts liquid fuel into rotation.
 In this case, it's a diesel engine modded to drink vegetable oil of some kind.
 - **alternator** Takes rotation and converts it into alternating current.
 Is a rotating magnetic core, with a stationary wire around it, in which a current is induced.
 - **generator head** a domain-specific term for an alternator designed for attachment to a motor for the purpose of electricity generation.
+You can get these in single-phase, two-phase, or even three-phase variations.
+Dunno what the functional difference is, besides the easy access to 240 volts in the two-phase system.
 - **transformer** Used with alternating current, not DC; transforms high voltage into low voltage, and _vice versa_.
 - **generator** a device that converts mechanical power into electrical power.
 - **inverter** changes direct current (DC) into alternating current (AC)